MarianB-da45/My_First_Data_Eng_Proj.io/README.md

 Enabled the generation of actionable insights to optimize inventory and improve sales strategies.
 Established a scalable and maintainable data pipeline, boosting operational efficiency.
 Improved collaboration and code management through GitHub version control.

+Title: Scalable Database Solution for Bonga eCommerce

+Overview: Bonga eCommerce aimed to transform its operations by implementing a robust and scalable database system to manage its growing inventory, customer base, and order volume.
+The project focused on creating an efficient database schema and enabling advanced data querying and analysis to support business decisions.
+Role: Data Engineer
+Project Description:
+Designed and implemented a scalable database schema tailored for e-commerce operations, organizing data for products, customers, orders, and order items.
+Developed SQL scripts to enable efficient data manipulation, including insertion, updates, deletions, and queries, ensuring the system could handle large-scale data transactions seamlessly.
+Created SQL queries for data analysis and reporting to provide insights into sales trends, customer behavior, and inventory management.
+Optimized database performance using indexing and normalization techniques to ensure scalability and reliability under heavy loads.
+Results:
+Delivered a scalable database system capable of handling the increasing demands of Bonga eCommerce's growing operations.
+Enabled detailed and efficient data analysis, improving decision-making for inventory management and sales strategies.
+Enhanced operational efficiency through streamlined data operations, improving query response times and system reliability.